Ampere (band)

-Ampere is a screamo band based in Amherst, Massachusetts known for their short (10–15 minutes) but extremely loud and intense live shows.
+Ampere is an American hardcore punk band from Amherst, Massachusetts known for their short but extremely loud and intense live shows.
 The band has put the importance of DIY punk ethics at the forefront of their lyrics and are known for the particular attention they bring to their vegan principles.

 History

-The members of the bands have been involved in the DIY punk scene for a number of years with the most notable being guitarist Will Killingsworth, who played guitar in Orchid, Laceration and Bucket Full of Teeth and who continues to run his Clean Plate record label and Dead Air recording studio where the band records all of their music.
-He was also in the hardcore "super group" Failures, as well as Vaccine and Won't Belong.
-Drummer Andy Skelly played drums in both The Last 40 Seconds and Wolves, Stephen's previous bands were Montcalm, The Last 40 Seconds, and 175 Grams.
-He concurrently played guitar in self-destructive supergroup Aerosols.
-He also briefly ran Distort, an independent record store in Northampton, MA (May '06 - December '06).
-Meghan played bass in Unicoroner, and sang in Stop The Clock and Relics on their first 7-inch and split 7-inch with Furnace.
+Members of the band have been involved in the DIY punk scene for a number of years, with the most notable being guitarist Will Killingsworth, who played in Orchid and Bucket Full of Teeth.
+Andy Skelly played in Wolves, as well as The Last Forty Seconds, with Stephen pierce.

-Much like Orchid, Ampere (especially earlier albums such as "All our Tomorrows End Today") often borrow some of their lyrics from philosophers and revolutionaries such as Guy Debord.
-They have preserved some of the "intellectual" punk seen in bands like Orchid, Sinaloa, Native Nod, Current, and others.
-In all of their endeavors, Ampere has persisted in their commitment to intellect, art, and sincerity.

 The band actively tour in the US and completed a tour of Europe with Sinaloa in March 2006.
 A split record on Ebullition Records between the two bands was released in time for the tour, along with a 7-inch of their early recordings and a four-way split 11-inch with Death to Tyrants, Wasteland and Daniel Striped Tiger which was recorded live at Dead Air.
-Since then, a split 12-inch composed completely of cover songs was released with Das Oath.